MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/object-expression/$mergeobjects.md

 ---
-  title: $mergeobjects (object expression) usage on Azure Cosmos DB for MongoDB vCore
+  title: $mergeObjects (object expression) usage on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
-  description: The $mergeobjects operator is used to combine multiple documents into a single document.
+  description: The $mergeObjects operator is used to combine multiple documents into a single document.
   author: avijitgupta
   ms.author: avijitgupta
   ms.service: azure-cosmos-db